dattalab/d_code/README.md

 <http://www.lfd.uci.edu/~gohlke/> for fast reading and writing of tiff files.
-It can be compiled in place with the following command:   `python tiffiflesetup.py build_ext --inplace`.  image_registration was forked from https://github.com/keflavich/image_registration, and I wrote a couple of convenience routines there.
+It can be compiled in place with the following command:   `python tiffiflesetup.py build_ext --inplace`.  image_registration was forked from https://github.com/keflavich/image_registration, and we wrote a couple of convenience routines wrapping routes in our version of the code.

-Presuming that you are a member of the dattalab organization with access to this repo (which you are, if you can read this), you should be able to install this code by standard git cloning techniques, that is, run the following at a terminal prompt:
+Presuming that you are a member of the dattalab organization with access to this repo, you should be able to install this code by standard git cloning techniques, that is, run the following at a terminal prompt:

     git clone git@github.com:dattalab/d_code.git